Wick theorem for analytic functions of Gaussian fields: Introduction

+where $\mathcal{Y}_j(f)$ are suitable Fock space fields and $\bullet$ denotes a suitable correlation functional tensor product. \end{prop}

 Finally, we investigate whether the cumulants of general analytic functions of Gaussian fields can be expressed up to negative constants in terms of cumulants with respect to a fermionic Gaussian field which is true for the square of the gradient of the discrete GFF, see \cite{chiarini_fermion23, cipriani_properties_2023}.
-We generalize these results to any Gaussian field and prove in an alternative elegant way that for the cumulant function $k$: \begin{thm}[see Theorem \ref{thm:cumulants-p=2}] Let $G$ be the covariance matrix of a Gaussian vector $X$, we have that
+We generalize these results to any Gaussian field and prove in an alternative elegant way that for the cumulant function $k$, which can be seen as {\it Boson-Fermion cumulant correspondence:} \begin{thm}[see Theorem \ref{thm:cumulants-p=2}] Let $G$ be the covariance matrix of a real Gaussian vector $X$, we have that